 Repointing involves taking out and replacing the mortar (‘pointing’) from the face of a masonry joint.
 Unsatisfactory repointing can not only be visually disturbing, but harm the fabric that it’s intended to protect.
 Undertaken sensibly, though, repointing will help exclude the weather and extend the life of your masonry.
 The aim should be to match the profile of the existing pointing (unless, of course, inappropriate repointing has taken place previously).
 Old pointing is often best observed in sheltered areas, such as under eaves.
 A flush or nearly flush finish will often be suitable, unless a specialised form of pointing exists.

 Avoid the frequent mistake of making the new joints in your brickwork too thick.
 Sometimes there may be a case aesthetically for pressing the mortar back where bricks have heavily eroded edges and the joints would otherwise appear excessively wide.
 This technique can also assist you when blending in localised (or ‘patch’) pointing with areas where the existing mortar remains undisturbed.

-A. Older buildings are frequently upgraded for improved energy efficiency, but many materials and methods suitable for mainstream buildings built after around 1919 are unsuitable for earlier, traditionally constructed properties.
+Older buildings are frequently upgraded for improved energy efficiency, but many materials and methods suitable for mainstream buildings built after around 1919 are unsuitable for earlier, traditionally constructed properties.